KeerthanaUmesh/Memory-Design/README.md

 Design of 4X4 16-bit SRAM Memory Array Using Cadence Virtuoso tool.

 ## About
-The project involves the design of a 4X4 16-bit SRAM Memory Array using *Cadence Virtuoso* built using *GPDK 180nm* Technology.
+The project involves the design of a 4X4 16-bit SRAM Memory Array using *Cadence Virtuoso* built using *GPDK 180nm* Technology node.

 ## Introduction
 ![Picture1](https://github.com/KeerthanaUmesh/Memory-Design/assets/147648970/bca1c502-a462-4d61-84f6-fdd75aa42d70)